MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

  Index of the list view item that is to be edited.

 ### Return Value
- If successful, a pointer to the `CEdit` object that is used to edit the item text; otherwise **NULL**.
+ If successful, a pointer to the `CEdit` object that is used to edit the item text; otherwise NULL.

 ### Remarks
- A list view control that has the `LVS_EDITLABELS` window style enables a user to edit item labels in place.
+ A list view control that has the LVS_EDITLABELS window style enables a user to edit item labels in place.
 The user begins editing by clicking the label of an item that has the focus.

  Use this function to begin in-place editing of the specified list view item's text.